DFabric/DPlatform-Shell/README.md

 ## Roadmap

- ***The main goals of DPlatform are the independence, the freedom, security.
-Therefore all installations and configurations provided trough this set of shell tools are TOTALLY independents of it***
+ ***The main goals of DPlatform are the independence, the freedom and the security.
+Therefore all installations and configurations provided through this set of shell tools are TOTALLY independents of it***

  - [1] Install apps efficiently through a terminal UI - In progress
  - (2) DPlatform Web GUI to manage apps easily - Early prototypes started